tkambler/whenLive/README.md

 $widget.whenLive({
 	'visibility': false
 }, function() {
-	console.log('Example 1 widget has been inserted into the DOM.');
+	console.log('Widget has been inserted into the DOM.');
 });

 $('body').prepend($widget);